TCA & Public Policy

 Published in partnership with the Texas Education Agency, the Texas Model for Comprehensive School Counseling Programs, 5th Edition (2018)

 Modified the Texas Education Code to correctly and consistently refer to school counselors (83rd Legislature)

-Save the date and join us in 2021 for three days of legislative advocacy at the Texas Capitol.
+Save the date and join us in 2021 for our Advocacy Days.